Stephanie A. Martin

 Visual Ethics: A Guide for Photographers, Journalists and Filmmakers – Routledge, by Paul Martin Lester with Stephanie A. Martin and Martin Smith-Rodden

-Republicans at Prayer.
+Decoding the Digital Church: Evangelical Storytelling and the Election of Donald Trump.
 Manuscript under review.
 Under advance contract with University of Alabama Press, Rhetoric, Culture, and Social Critique Series

 Recession Resonance: How Evangelical Megachurch Pastors Promoted Fiscal Conservatism in the Aftermath of the 2008 Financial Crash – Rhetoric & Public Affairs, Spring 2015